Creating Altering and Deleting Database in SQL Server

 Execute sp_renameDB ‘OldDatabaseName’,’NewDatabaseName’

-To Delete or Drop a database
+How to Delete or Drop a database in SQL Server?

 Drop Database DatabaseThatYouWantToDrop